 An explanation of our approach would not be complete if we didn’t describe our ideal stock investment.
 We’re looking for companies that are undervalued--both on a discounted cash flow basis and versus peers--have strong growth potential, have a solid track record of creating economic profits for shareholders with reasonable risk, are strong cash flow generators, have manageable financial leverage, and are currently showing bullish technical and momentum indicators.
 These firms typically score a 9 or 10 on our Valuentum Buying Index, our stock-selection methodology.

 Do such stock investments exist?
-Become a member of Valuentum for just $79.99/year to access our premium commentary, including our equity and dividend reports.
-Or choose an upgraded subscription, which not only offers complete access to our website but also includes either the market-beating Best Ideas Newsletter or Dividend Growth Newsletter (each delivered monthly) for just $129.99 per year.
-Or get both newsletters and complete access to our site for just $149.99 per year.
+Become a member of Valuentum to gain access to our premium commentary, including our equity and dividend reports.
+The premium plan offers complete access to our website and includes both the market-beating Best Ideas Newsletter and Dividend Growth Newsletter (each delivered monthly).
+Please see more details about Valuentum's subscription plans below.

 If you are not happy with our service, cancel within 14 days of the start date by emailing firstname.lastname@example.org.
 You will not be charged anything.
 After your 14-day free trial, you may cancel at any time, and we will recalculate the cost of the subscription for the period the subscription was used (at then applicable monthly rates) and will refund any difference less transaction fees.
 No refunds are provided for monthly subscriptions.
 Your complete satisfaction is our top priority.

 At Valuentum, we task ourselves with a tall order.
 While most investment newsletters compare themselves to a market benchmark, we go one step further.
 We want to deliver positive returns to you, our member, year after year, in addition to outperforming the market benchmark.